doeixd/Open-Commerce-Standard/docs/webhooks.md

 As you can see, they serve three distinct and complementary purposes.
 You cannot use `actions` to tell a separate inventory management system that a new order has been placed.
 That system isn't actively polling your API; it needs to be told.

-### Why Are Webhooks Necessary for the OCS "Main Spec"?
+### Why Are Webhooks Necessary for the OCP "Main Spec"?

-Without a formalized webhook system, every OCS implementation would have to invent its own proprietary way of handling server-to-server notifications.
+Without a formalized webhook system, every OCP implementation would have to invent its own proprietary way of handling server-to-server notifications.
 This would break the promise of a universal standard for a critical part of the commerce lifecycle: **post-order automation**.

 Use cases that are *impossible* without webhooks (or inefficient polling):
 *   **Inventory Management:** A central system needs to be notified instantly when an order is placed to decrement stock.